aeoncloud/100-Days-of-Code-in-Python/Day 4/README.md

 ## Concepts Practiced
 - Learned how to print coloured text in the output.
 - Used _print_ statements with special colour codes to specify text colour of your choice.
+## Learning Outcome
+Project 4: Welcome to your Adventure Story Simulator.